TUTORIAL 1: BOLD-CVR based on computer controlled CO2 stimulus

 [mWBmask] = remLV(BOLD,WBmask,opts);

 To remove spikes from motion or high frequency noise these try the 'denoiseData' function.
 When the wavelet toolbox is available, this function uses a wavelet-based approach.
-Otherwise a more simple gaussian approach is applied however this can result in a temporal shift.
-Low-pass filtering is another option - this can be done via output from the 'glmCVRidx' of function (see manual).
+Otherwise a more simple moving window approach is applied, however this can result in a temporal shift.
+Low-pass filtering is another option - this can be done using the bandpassfilt.m function.

 opts.family = 'db4'; %family - can opitimize based on data